dirtsimple/imposer/README.md

 However, just as with any other Wordpress plugin or wp-cli package, your code should generally not *do* anything directly, except define functions or classes, and register hooks.
 In this case, you'll probably be registering Imposer "tasks", "resources", and "steps" more often than actions or filters, but the general principle is still the same: set up code to be called later at the correct time(s), rather than taking direct action immediately.

+#### Extending WP-CLI with CLI Blocks

+Blocks tagged `php` only run during `imposer apply`, but sometimes you need hooks to be run for other WP-CLI commands (such as [postmark](https://github.com/dirtsimple/postmark)).
+You *could* add them as `php tweak` blocks, but then they'd be run on every web hit to your site.
+So imposer provides yet another block type: `php cli`.
+These blocks are saved to a separate `imposer-tweaks.cli.php` file, which will be loaded by the `imposer-tweaks` plugin if and only if a WP-CLI command is about to be run.
+In this way, you can add WP-CLI-specific hooks to your state modules without adding runtime overhead to your website.

 ## Extending Imposer

 ### Defining Tasks and Steps